Illumina/RepeatCatalogs/README.md

 # STR Catalogs

 Short tandem repeats (STRs) are genomic sequences comprised of repetitions of a short motif (typically 2-6bp).
 Many STRs are implicated in a variety of genetic disorders, such as Huntington's disease, amyotrophic lateral sclerosis (ALS), and fragile X syndrome.
-Thanks to recent improvements in Next-Generation Sequencing (NGS) technologies and computational methods (e.g., ExpansionHunter), it is now possible to identify large expansions of STRs using Whole Genome Sequencing (WGS).
+Thanks to recent improvements in Next-Generation Sequencing (NGS) technologies and computational methods (e.g., Expansion Hunter), it is now possible to identify large expansions of STRs using Whole Genome Sequencing (WGS).

 Accurate repeat genotyping requires a high-quality STR catalog that specifies reference coordinates and structure of each locus.
-Here, we generated multiple STR catalogs that can facilitate analysis of STRs.
+Here, we generated well-curated  STR catalog that can facilitate analysis of STRs genome-wide.

 ## Documentation

-### Analyze STRs using ExpansionHunter
+### Analyze STRs using Expansion Hunter

-The way to use the catalog is to genotype STRs in the catalog in WGS data using [ExpansionHunter](https://github.com/Illumina/ExpansionHunter).
+The way to use the catalog is to genotype STRs in the catalog in WGS data using [Expansion Hunter](https://github.com/Illumina/ExpansionHunter).
 We provided a quick [introduction](docs/usage.md) to do that.

 ### Catalogs

-We generated multiple STR catalogs that contain mutually exclusive set of STRs using difference approaches to serve different purposes.

-* [pathogenic STR](pathogenic_STR/) contains 40+ known pathogenic STRs.
-* [polymorphic STR](polymorphic_STR/) contains genome-wide STRs that are polymorphic across populations.
+The contains genome-wide STRs that are polymorphic across populations and 30+ known pathogenic STRs.

-### Truthset

-We generated truthsets of STR catalogs in NA12878 using PacBio CCS reads.
-Details of the method can be found [here](docs/truthset.md).
+#### Overview

+The genome-wide polymorphic STR catalog is a comprehensive STR catalog focused on functional STRs generated using population sequencing data.
+It is the catalog to use if you would like to analyze STRs genome wide.
+For more details about how genome-wide polymorphic STR catalog differ from other catalogs and how it was generated.
+You can find more details [here](docs/str_generation.md).

+#### Population distribution

+To facilitate the use of the catalog, we genotyped STRs across different samples in 1000 Genomes Project using Expansion Hunter 5.0.0.
+The histograms of genotypes are [here](hg38/genotype/1000genomes).
+We also summarized polymorphism by population in [documentation](docs/str_diversity_1kg.md).

-## Folder structure and file format
+#### Folder structure and file format

-Each catalog has its own folder and there are multiple folders within it.
-Details can be found [here](docs/files.md).
+* `hg38/` catalog in json format in hg38
+* `hg19/` catalog in json format in hg19

+#### File format

+* Catalogs are stored in json format as specified in [Expansion Hunter](https://github.com/Illumina/ExpansionHunter/blob/master/docs/04_VariantCatalogFiles.md).

 ## Contributors